-- J. SWAT and TNT Incentive.
-Employees responding as members of the office on the SWAT or TNT Team(s) shall receive a five percent (5%) differential to their regular pay on an hour-for-hour basis for all time spent on the callout. - K. Instructor Incentive.
-When an employee is authorized by management to act as an instructor or assistant in subjects such as survival skills, EPICS, MI, and LSCMI, he/she shall receive an additional five percent (5%) differential to his/her regular pay for the following: preparation of up to one (1) hour of preparation time per training and hour for hour time for teaching or assisting in the teaching of classes.
+- K. SWAT and TNT Incentive.
+Employees responding as members of the office on the SWAT or TNT Team(s) shall receive a five percent (5%) differential to their regular pay on an hour-for-hour basis for all time spent on the callout. - L. Instructor Incentive.
+When an employee is authorized by management to act as an instructor or assistant in subjects such as survival skills, EPICS, CPR, MI, and LSCMI/WRNA, they shall receive an additional five percent (5%) differential to their regular pay for the following: preparation of up to one (1) hour of preparation time per training and hour for hour time for teaching or assisting in the teaching of classes. - M. Education Incentive. - 1.
+A deputy commencing with their tenth (10th) year of service, who has an Advanced DPSST Certificate and an associate degree (two (2) year degree or the equivalent), shall receive an education incentive pay of two percent (2%).